 The site would be home to Southern Paiute tribes, then Spanish explorers, and, finally, Mormon settlers fleeing religious persecution.

 Life wasn’t easy for the early desert dwellers who called this area home.
 It was nearly uninhabitable outside the natural oasis of the fort where water is forced to the surface after flowing south from natural sandstone aquifers that hold rainfall and snowmelt.

-You can wander the grounds and see the recreation of the kahns made of juniper branches and brush that sheltered the Kaibab Paiutes to the ranch house nicknamed Winsor Castle built by the Mormon settlers.
+You can wander the grounds and see the kahns made of juniper branches and brush that sheltered the Kaibab Paiutes and the ranch house nicknamed “Winsor Castle” that sheltered the Mormon settlers.

-Learn about the outpost and the battles over land and natural resources between the Kaibab Band of Paiutes and the settlers.
+You can learn about the outpost and the battles over land and natural resources between the Kaibab Band of Paiutes and the settlers.

 Ridge Trail Quick Stats:

 15 miles west of Fredonia, AZ and 45 miles east of Hurricane, UT.
 Tucked inside the Pipe Spring National Monument, this sweet little trail is a great way to stretch your legs in the midst of a road trip.